ablack13/urclient/README.md

 #Demonstration

-You can see si,ple example in <Sample> module
+You can see simple example in <Sample> module

 <hr>